SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

     > Note: Consider the prerequisites: [Development Environment Setup](https://help.sap.com/docs/SAP_BUSINESS_ONE_WEB_CLIENT/e6ac71d18c7543828bd4463f77d67ff7/b121ab221f4044baaf6051bba14cc160.html?locale=en-US) with the setup steps of your operating system.

     > Note: Ensure that the *SAP Business One Web Client Extensions* for Visual Code is installed.
-A installation guide can be found in [Installing VS Code Wizard for SAP Business One Web Client Extensions](https://help.sap.com/docs/SAP_BUSINESS_ONE_WEB_CLIENT/e6ac71d18c7543828bd4463f77d67ff7/a59a55746044497fbe975a0ace903dac.html?q=Business%20One%20extension).
+An installation guide can be found under [Installing VS Code Wizard for SAP Business One Web Client Extensions](https://help.sap.com/docs/SAP_BUSINESS_ONE_WEB_CLIENT/e6ac71d18c7543828bd4463f77d67ff7/a59a55746044497fbe975a0ace903dac.html?q=Business%20One%20extension).

     1. Open Visual Studio Code.
     2. Search for the `Application Wizard` *Extension* from SAP OS, published and verified by sap.com.